-Based on data from the Health Profile of the Republic of Indonesia from 2014 to 2016. the achievement of exclusive breastfeeding in Indonesia tends to fluctuate or fluctuate.
+Based on data from the Health Profile of the Republic of Indonesia from 2014 to the achievement of exclusive breastfeeding in Indonesia tends fluctuate or fluctuate.
 Indonesia's exclusive breastfeeding achievement in 2014 was 52.3%, then it increased in 2015 to 55.7% and in 2016 it decreased to 54.0%.
 This coverage still does not meet the exclusive breastfeeding coverage target set by the Indonesian Ministry of Health, which is 80% Profile.
 (Health 2016).
 Information collected by the Health Office of Banten Province (Dinkes) in 2016 indicates that approximately 55.75 percent of infants were exclusively breastfed at some point during that year (Profile of Banten Provincial Health Office, 2017).
-In 2014, just 27% of babies were breastfed exclusively; in 2015, 40% did so; in 2016, 50% did so; in 2017, 58.72% did so; and in 2018, 41.59% did so (Tangerang District Health Profile, 2018).
+In 2014, just 27% of babies were breastfed exclusively: in 2015, 40% did so; in 2016, 50% did so; in 2017, 58.72% did so; and in 2018, 41.59% did so (Tangerang District Health Profile, 2018).

-Maternal factors (including age, education, and career), as well as mothers' attitudes and perceived abilities, play a significant role in the low rate of exclusive breastfeeding (4,5).
+Maternal factors (including education, and career), as well as mothers' attitudes and perceived abilities, play a significant role in the low rate of exclusive breastfeeding (4,5).
 Given that a person's age considerably affects a person's maturity in thinking and behaving, maternal age is one of the predisposing elements that influence moms in practicing exclusive breastfeeding.
 Knowledge is shaped in part by a person's amount of schooling.
 A higher education correlates with a greater propensity for beneficial actions, such as exclusive breastfeeding, when compared to lower education.
-Successful а or unsuccessful exclusive breastfeeding has been linked to a mother's employment status.
+Successful unsuccessful exclusive breastfeeding has been linked to a mother's employment status.
 One's attitude is the result of their response to some external factor.
-The needs practice of exclusive breastfeeding.
+The needs of babies are more likely to be met by mothers who have a positive outlook on the practice of exclusive breastfeeding.
 (6) The term "self-efficacy" refers to an individual's perception of his or her own capabilities and the degree to which they can accomplish goals and overcome challenges.
 A mother's confidence in her ability to care for her baby effectively predicts whether or not she will choose to breastfeed exclusively.